hmxmilohax/rock-band-2-deluxe/README.md

 ### Installing Songs on Xenia

-Download an Xbox 360 song pack of your choice and open Xenia.
-Navigate to `File > Install Content`, and select your song pack(s) of choice.
+* Download an Xbox 360 song pack of your choice.
+* Open Xenia, navigate to `File > Install Content`, and select your song pack(s) of choice.
 You can select more than one at a time.
-Xenia supports both CON and LIVE files.
+  * Xenia supports both CON and LIVE files.

 ![Xenia Songs](dependencies/images/xenia_installcontent.png)